PLangHQ/plang/Documentation/blogs/AbstractingAwayComplexity.md

 [Plang](https://plang.is) is an intent-based programming language designed to abstract away the complexity of traditional coding.
 Instead of focusing on the minutiae of syntax and setup, Plang allows you to express your intentions directly.

 Let’s create a file called `Start.goal` in a folder, any folder you choose.
+[Install Plang](https://github.com/PLangHQ/plang/blob/main/Documentation/Install.md) if you want to do this

 In that `Start.goal`, write this text: